petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

-Let's say you're with me so far---you believe that there are enough iterations done and enough waste to eliminate to justify fully automating research project workflows.
+Let's say you're with me so far---you believe that there are enough iterations done and enough waste to eliminate to justify automating research project workflows end-to-end.
 With today's tools and best practices, what does it take?
 The typical "stack" following current best practices would look something like: